kanaria69/Mainecoco/README.md

-## Why did the banana go to the doctor?
-He was not "peeling" well.
+## My pet mouse 'Elvis' died last night.
+He was caught in a trap..